 The Fish-Skull® Pop-N-Fly™ was born.

-Lighter in weight and more aerodynamic than a popper, it created the noise needed to pull giant red drum from the deaths of dark tannic water on my native Neuse River.
+Lighter in weight and more aerodynamic than a popper, it created the noise needed to pull giant red drum from the depths of dark tannic water on my native Neuse River.
 The Pop-N-Fly continued to work and work well, changing a whole fishery.

 Soon it was plain to see, if this fly rod version of the popping cork worked well for one fishery, then it should work just as well as in all the other places spin fishermen used their rigs, and it did.